OceanParcels/SCARIBOS_ConnectivityCuracao/README.md

 # SCARIBOS_ConnectivityCuracao

 Repository for Vesna's project on flow patterns, hotspots, and connectivity around Curaçao (Southern Caribbean).
+Preprint: Bertoncelj, V., Mienis, F., Stocchi, P., and van Sebille, E.: Flow patterns, hotspots and connectivity of land-derived substances at the sea surface of Curaçao in the Southern Caribbean, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2024-3112, 2024.

 This project contains the following folders:

 ## Project Structure: